 "Indeed, though far from full time.
-He will visit Thors for three intensive weekend courses over the school year.
+He'll visit Thors for three intensive weekend courses over the school year.
 Still, I am sure the students will greatly benefit from his guidance."
 Vandyck looked around the room.
-"So I guess Laura S. Arseid shall be nominated the first prospective student of Class VII?"
+"So Laura S. Arseid shall be nominated the first prospective student of Class VII?"

 The next two dossiers passed quickly albeit with difficulties.
 Jusis Albarea had excellent grades and recommendations, but Victor of all people spoke out against the bastard son of Duke Albarea.
-His daughter Laura knew him personally and acording to her he was something of a loner.
+His daughter Laura knew the young man personally and according to her he was something of a loner.
 Elliot Craig's dossier only showed average grades and his artistic leanings weren't exactly military, though his arts affinity was prodigious.
-Still, after he held a passionate speech on behalf of Jusis and some gentle prodding to steer the others in favor of Elliot, both were chosen to become Class VII members.
+Still, after Olivert held a passionate speech on behalf of Jusis and some gentle prodding to steer the others in favor of Elliot, both were chosen to become Class VII members.

 Olivert clapped his hands once.
 "Three down, more to go.
 Principal Vandyck, which letter of the alphabet is the next dossier?"